-Playbill will present the fourth annual PLAYBILLder Award for Marketing at the 2021 Roger Rees Awards.
+Playbill will present the fifth annual PLAYBILLder Award for Marketing at the 2022 Roger Rees Awards.
 The award, first given in 2018, recognizes comprehensive and engaging marketing plans utilizing a Broadway-quality program created with PLAYBILLder.

-The winning school will be spotlighted on Playbill and receive a free PLAYBILLder license to be used on a future production, a commemorative framed copy of the winning program, and $500 for the theatre department.
+The school that wins the PLAYBILLder Marketing Award will be spotlighted on Playbill and receive a free PLAYBILLder license to be used on a future production and a commemorative framed copy of the winning program.
 Any high school located in Brooklyn, the Bronx, Manhattan, Queens, Staten Island, Long Island, Orange and Rockland counties, or Westchester that uses PLAYBILLder to create and publish a program for a school theatrical production is eligible.
-In light of the current health crisis, schools can also submit prospective marketing plans and programs created as a project rather than for an actual production.
+Schools can also submit prospective marketing plans and programs created as a project rather than for an actual production.

-"Well beyond the challenge of getting to a single production's opening night, ensuring that school theatre programs have funding and community support to keep going for each new generation of students has never been more important in this time when so many arts programs are struggling in the wake of COVID-19," says Logan Culwell-Block, Playbill’s director of PLAYBILLder operations and community engagement.
-“It's so vital that the school's community—both families and local businesses—get involved and invested.
+"Well beyond the challenge of getting to a single production's opening night, ensuring that school theatre programs have funding and community support to keep going for each new generation of students has never been more important," says Logan Culwell-Block, Playbill’s director of PLAYBILLder operations and community engagement.
+"It's so vital that a school's community—both families and local businesses—get involved and invested.
 PLAYBILLder is a natural partner for creating and supporting sustainable theatre in schools, offering an easy-to-make, Broadway-quality program in which the entire community can take pride.
 Everyone at Playbill is elated to once again shine a spotlight on the incredible students, teachers, and community leaders working behind the scenes to make their productions and programs a big success even under the most challenging circumstances.”

 READ: 5 Tips for Building Sustainable School Theatre Programs Using PLAYBILLder